Albert2522/Elasto_mania_game/README.md

 ### Functionality & MVP

-With this Elasto Mania version, users is able to:
+With this Extreme Jelly Bike version, user is able to:

 - [ ] Start, pause, and reset the game board
 - [ ] Drive forward, backward and stop the bike
-- [ ] Change physics during the game using controllers
+- [ ] Change the bike physics during the game using controllers
-- [ ] Finish the game
+- [ ] Has built-in level generator.

 ### Architecture and Technologies